 - plus a line winder to hold the rig when not in use (does not fit in Tanago Tackle Box).

 The line is set up for a 2.7m (9') rod but also comes marked in case you want to cut it to 2.4m (7'8"), 1.8m or 1.2m to use with a shorter rod.

 I don't want to make fun of bass fishermen (at least not too much).
-Many are good old boys that would give you the shirt off their back if you needed it.
+Many are good old boys who would give you the shirts off their backs if you needed it.
 But I am convinced that the reason they need a pickup truck is to carry their tackle box.
 This box, in contrast, is micro sized - it measures 4 1/8" by 2 1/2" by 1 1/4".
 I call it the Tanago Tackle Box.
-It will hold the line winder for the kit, plus some extra hooks and sinkers, and perhaps even some micro fishing flies.Tanago Tackle Box (just the box - kit, floats, hooks, etc. sold separately) - $5.50
+It will hold the bamboo line winders (but NOT the winder for the Micro Fishing Kit shown above), plus some extra hooks and sinkers, and perhaps even some micro fishing flies.Tanago Tackle Box (just the box - kit, floats, hooks, etc. sold separately) - $5.50

 | I fished the micro kit with a tiny piece of worm.
 It worked great.
 The colored indicators really helped, most of the stikes, the micro float never even moved.
 There were two other guys fishing with golf ball sized bobbers, and they were amazed (and frustrated) that we were catching fish left and right.